satishdotpatel/satishdotpatel.github.io/_posts/2021-05-25-openstack-ansible-ovn-clustering.markdown

 * 3 Infra Nodes
 * 1 Compute Node

+**Notes:** At present openstack-ansible doesn't offer working playbook to build ovn cluster.
+I'm building this cluster manually but soon we will have working playbook to support automatic deployment of ovn cluster.

 ### What is Raft

 OVN north/south bound use ovsdb-server for a database to cluster ovsdb-server it use Raft Consensus Algorithm to create 3 node or 5 node cluster. more information: https://raft.github.io/.
 In Raft cluster nodes has 3 following states.